Greenwich Peninsula Ecology Park Contact

 The area became heavily industrialised from the late 1880s onwards with gas and chemical works and a major shipbuilding yard.
 The Blackwall Tunnel, built in 1897, destroyed much of the remaining field and marsh.

 From the 1970s onwards the Gas Works declined and marsh began to reappear on derelict land.
 English Partnerships bought the land in 1997 and set in place a massive regeneration of the peninsula including restoration of parts of the riverbank and the creation of the Greenwich Peninsula Ecology Park as a freshwater habitat.

 Since 2002 the park has been successfully managed by The Conservation Volunteers (TCV).
 Ownership of the site passed to the Land Trust in 2011, and is still managed in partnership with TCV.

-Greenwich Ecology Park is a vital green space which has played a crucial role in the regeneration of the Greenwich Peninsula.
-To ensure the park remains an asset to the area the Homes and Communities Agency gave ownership of this key public space to the Land Trust.
+Greenwich Peninsula Ecology Park is a vital green space which has played a crucial role in the regeneration of the Greenwich Peninsula.
+To ensure the park remains an asset to the area Homes England passed ownership of this key public space to the Land Trust.